All Episodes

 Thank you for your kind consideration of this invitation.

-Sincerely yours, Diane Feinstein.
+Sincerely, yours, Dianne Feinstein.

 I have a letter here, right here, ladies and gentlemen.

-I'm holding it up so people on the uh Ditto camp can see it, and it's going to be, I PDF'd a copy of it up to uh Coco Jr. at Rushlimbaugh.com.
+And it's going to be, I PDF'd a copy of it up to Coco Jr. at rushlimbaugh.com.

-It's also signed by uh Congresswoman Juanita Melinder McDonald, who's chairman of the Committee on House Administration, Senator Diane Feinstein, Chairman of the Committee on Rules and Administration in the United States Senate.
+It's also signed by Congresswoman Juanita Melinder-McDonald, who's chairman of the Committee on House Administration.

 We'll get to this story here in just a second.

-The American Spectator Day, the Prowler Column, there are numerous Democrats on Capitol Hill quoted as saying they know they'll never shut me up, but they want to make it as hard as possible.
+The American Spectator Day, the Prowler column, there are numerous Democrats on Capitol Hill quoted as saying they know they'll never shut me up, but they want to make it as hard as possible.

-Pelosi's going to reintroduce the fairness doctrine in the next six months because Air America failed.
+Pelosi is going to reintroduce the fairness doctrine in the next six months because Air America failed.

-The fairness, and it's nothing new, but they're just very bold here when they're speaking for attribution.
+It's nothing new, but they're just very bold here when they're speaking for attribution.

-Well, they're being quoted but anonymously.
+Well, they're being quoted, but anonymously.

 We don't know who the Democrats are saying this.